MagoriaPhantasmo/HeartAttackKnowledgeRepresentation/README.md

 # HeartAttackKnowledgeRepresentation
-A Final Project for my group in Knowledge Representation class.

-For use with the CycOntology.
+This is project is designed to help individuals understand if they have risk factors that could lead to heart disease, specifically heart attacks, utilizing the NextKB ontology.

+This work is a part of a course project.

 Each .krf file should be added as a flatfile to Companions.

-TODO: More exhaustive testing.
-Add functionality to determine patients' risk percentage.